petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 ### Challenge 1: Version control

+Because a project's inputs, process definitions, and outputs will change over time, and those outputs will be delivered at different times along the life of the project, it's important to keep a history of changes.

 ### Challenge 2: Tooling fragmentation

 It's important to use the right tool for the job,